how to stop alopecia areata form spreading

 The causes of alopecia areata are complex, and while the condition is unpredictable, some common triggers have been identified:

-Genetics: If a family member has alopecia areata or another autoimmune condition, your risk increases.
+1. Genetics: If a family member has alopecia areata or another autoimmune condition, your risk increases.
+According to National Alopecia Areata Foundation, 20% of patients with alopecia areata have at least one family member with this condition.

-Environmental factors: Infections, hormonal changes, or even certain medications can act as triggers.
+3. Environmental factors: Infections, hormonal changes, or even certain medications can act as triggers for alopecia areata.

 Symptoms often start subtly, with small bald patches or unusual scalp sensations like tingling or itching.
 While it might feel like bad luck, it’s more accurate to say your immune system is on the wrong mission, targeting your hair instead of protecting your body.